tom-clik/coldlight/testing/source/fruit/apples.md

    - **Potassium**: The potassium content in apples helps balance sodium levels in the body, supporting healthy blood pressure.

 ## 5. Helps Regulate Blood Sugar
-   - **Low Glycemic Index**: Apples have a relatively low glycemic index, meaning they cause a slower, more gradual rise in blood sugar levels, which is beneficial for people with diabetes or those trying to prevent blood sugar spikes.
+   - **Low Glycemic Index**: Apples have a relatively low glycemic index[^glycemic], meaning they cause a slower, more gradual rise in blood sugar levels, which is beneficial for people with diabetes or those trying to prevent blood sugar spikes.
    - The fiber in apples helps slow the absorption of sugar into the bloodstream, further promoting stable blood sugar levels.

+[^glycemic]: a footnote about glycemic index

 ## 6. Boosts Immune Function
    - The high vitamin C content, along with antioxidants in apples, helps strengthen the immune system, making the body more resistant to infections and illnesses.